opendocsg/slw-judgments-backfill/2018_SGHC_2/report.md

 21     Section 2(3) provides that “[a]ny reference to an employee who has been injured shall, unless the context otherwise requires, where the employee is dead, include a reference to his legal personal representative or to his dependants or any of them.”

 22     It is noted that there is no requirement for a dependant to prove “actual dependency”.
 Further, it bears underscoring that the definition of “dependant” is not the same as the definition of “next of kin” in terms of the persons entitled to claim against the estate of a deceased person on intestacy.
-For example, an illegitimate child is not entitled to a claim against the estate on intestacy (see Intestate Succession Act (Cap 146, 2013 Rev Ed), ss 6 and 7; _AAG v Estate of AAH, deceased_ [2010] 1 SLR 769 at [39]).
+For example, an illegitimate child is not entitled to a claim against the estate on intestacy (see Intestate Succession Act (Cap 146, 2013 Rev Ed), ss 6 and 7; _AAG v Estate of AAH, deceased_ <span class="citation">[2010] 1 SLR 769</span> at [39]).

 **_Liability for compensation_**